BM25 Search in LLM Systems

 Length Normalization Factor (varying b)

 The parameter controls normalization strength.
-At , length has no effect — useful for corpora where documents are similar lengths (tweets, titles).
+At , length has no effect, which is useful for corpora where documents are similar lengths (tweets, titles).
 At , the penalty/bonus is fully proportional to length ratio.
 The default provides moderate normalization.
-Lower it (0.3–0.5) for short, uniform documents; raise it (0.8–0.9) when document lengths vary widely.
+Lower it (0.3-0.5) for short, uniform documents; raise it (0.8-0.9) when document lengths vary widely.

 The Formula (Reference)